danielphil/danielphil.github.io/_drafts/floating_point_issues.md

 Another issue exists when subtracting two floating point values that are almost equal.
 This will produce a very small result after subtraction and zeros will need to be shifted in from the right to normalise the number.
 Any representation error in the number that existed before subtraction will be greatly increased by this process.

 In summary, be careful when using addition and subtraction with numbers that differ significantly in magnitude, or subtraction of two large numbers where you depend on the accuracy of a small result.

+## Summary

+In summary, here are some things to bear in mind when you're working with floating point:

+* Floating point is an approximation and many decimal values cannot be represented exactly.
+Don't use floating point if an exact representation is required!
+* Make sure to use absolute and relative comparisons (such as Python's [`math.isclose()`](https://docs.python.org/3/library/math.html#math.isclose)) instead of exact comparisons when you need to compare floating point values.
+* Beware of NaN and Infinity values when performing calculations.
+* Avoid addition or subtraction of values that differ significantly in magnitude as this can give unexpected behaviour or large errors.